evoss808/tmucronatum/README.md

        author="Samuel Colman, 1832-1920"
        license="public domain">

 One of the most impressive is the <span eid="Q252182"> Arbol del Tule </span>, located on the church grounds in Santa Maria del Tule in Oaxaca.
-With a circumference of 42 m, it is considered to have the largest tree circumference in the world.
-DNA has proven it is a single tree with many large buttresses.
+With a circumference of 42 m, it is considered to have the largest tree circumference in the world. [footnotearbol] DNA has proven it is a single tree with many large buttresses.
 Age estimates range from 1,200-1600 years old, with one local Zapotec legend claiming the tree was planted 1400 years ago by Pechocha, priest of Ehecatl, the Aztec god of wind.

 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/2/26/El_Tule_21.jpg"
        label="Árbol del Tule, the famed tree in Oaxaca, Mexico with a heavy buttressed trunk.
 Also nicknamed the 'Tree of Life' because of the animals supposedly visible in the gnarled trunk."